This list goes on and on.

 |Why have imperfection?|

-Standard gel removal by a professional is by way of filing old product off and replacing with new clean fresh gel, similar to an acrylic fill, but by no means is a drill to be ever used on gel nails.
-Its just not needed as gel is so easy to remove.
+Standard gel removal by a professional is by way of filing old product off and replacing with new clean fresh gel, similar to an acrylic fill.
+Hand filing is normally all that is needed as gel is so easy to remove.

 Gel polishes on the other hand are generally removed by using cotton pads soaked in acetone and then wrapped in foil.